tmatsuzawa2/badger-buddy/README.md

 ### Anonymity, Search Function
 Please note that features implemented in iteration 3 are not included in this walkthrough, though the instructions are well explanatory.
 Pleae feel free to test around those features!

 **Congratulation :tada: you have finished the walkthrough!
-Thanks for spending the time reading this document, I really appreciate it!**
+Thanks for spending the time to read this document, we really appreciate it!**